opset/openset/docs/osl/language_reference.md

 ```

-## PyQL built-in functions and variables
+## OSL built-in functions and variables

 These are functions and variables not covered in the above sections.